leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/tools/mesh_filter.rst

          How much of the original shape is preserved when smoothing.
       Per Vertex Displacement
          How much the position of each individual vertex influences the final result.
+   Sharpen
+      Sharpens and smooths the mesh based on its curvature, resulting in pinching hard edges and polishing flat surfaces.
+      It fixes most of the artifacts of the voxel remesher and those produced when sculpting hard surfaces and stylized models with creasing and flattening brushes.

+      Smooth Ratio
+         How much smoothing is applied to polished surfaces.

 Strength
    The amount of effect the filter has on the mesh.